sourcegraph/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

 In [Sourcegraph 3.16](/blog/sourcegraph-3.16#performance-improvements-for-precise-code-intelligence), we mentioned a rewrite of the services composing the precise-code-intel backend from TypeScript to Go.
 There were many reasons for this rewrite, but there's one particular reason that I'd like to explore here: _We as a team know how to improve Go code that operates on large-scale data and we have less experience doing the same for TypeScript on the server side_.

-This is **not** to say anything negative about TypeScript - the language is a surprising joy to work in, I'll admit after nearly a year.
-This is **not** to say that it's impossible to write code that performs well in a Node.js environment - V8 is a true beast of engineering.
-This is **not** to say that there is a lack of tools to help developers profile and improve their code.
+This is not to say anything negative about TypeScript as a language.
+It's honestly a joy to work in, and I'll pop into the web code once in a while to scratch that itch.
+This is not to say that it's impossible to write code that performs well in a Node.js environment.
+V8 is a world-class JIT and a true beast of engineering.
+This is not to say that there is a lack of tools to help developers profile and improve their code.

 This **is** to say that I think it was good move to perform the rewrite to allow the backend team to play to our strengths.
 Rewriting this code in a language for which we have a better mental model of semantics and performance, a better grasp of the ecosystem, and _actual_ experience writing high-performance code allows us to move with enough velocity in the future that the time spent rewriting will be paid off in short order.
-Opening the code up to all other backend developers at Sourcegraph where Go is a core competency is obviously a move in the correct direction.

 ---